aza/vr.js/experimental/usb-driver/README.md

 If Mozilla completes their implementation of [WebUSB](https://bugzilla.mozilla.org/show_bug.cgi?id=674718) then this could be made to run there as well.

+*This is the future.* The idea of secure, installation-less device drivers is incredibly exciting to me.
+Because permissions are granted on a per-device basis and the driver code is running within Chrome's sandbox there's effectively zero risk when using them.
+Of course your video driver won't be written in Javascript but almost all input and simple output devices could be.
+Imagine if all of your device drivers were secure, always available/zero install, worked on Windows/Mac/Linux/etc, and updatable within hours of new versions being released.
+Yessss.

 ## Preparing the Device

 Unfortunately the Rift exposes itself as a HID device and operating systems prevent Chrome from using them.
 Hopefully future versions of Chrome will expose a HID API that allows easy access to these devices, but for now you must disable the built-in operating system HID control of the device.
 Once you do this the Rift will not be usable by the official Rift SDK until you disable the hacks.